 The Madoo Conservancy is a famous 2-acre garden in the heart of Sagaponack that’s popular with garden lovers all over the Northeast.
 Featuring Tudor, High Renaissance, early Greek, and Oriental gardening styles, the Madoo Conservancy also displays rarely seen native design techniques.
 As a result, it’s become the kind of place that green-thumbed people go to get inspiration for their own gardens.
 The Conservancy also frequently partners with local organizations to support community preservation and development efforts.
 To check out their current Exhibitions page, go here.

-The Hamptons’ iconic beaches have been featured in several decade’s worth of entertainment, from Something’s Gotta Give to Sex and the City.
-Many of the beaches in this Hamptons travel guide require beach permits.
+The Hamptons’ iconic beaches have starred in several decade’s worth of films and TV shows.
+Accordingly, many of the beaches in this Hamptons travel guide require beach permits.
 Be sure to check with your hotel or buy a beach pass if you are planning to park.

 - Georgica Beach – A gorgeous, steep, walking beach with rough waves and great views of the best East Hampton real estate.
 The public road to Georgica Beach crosses some of the area’s most beautiful homes, and historical waterfront mansions can be seen from the surf.
 Walk with your feet in the water at sunset and marvel at the beautiful architecture.